S1ngan1/Capstone-Project/README.md

 >
 >cd docker-backend

-Paste the above files into this folder
+Paste index.js and Dockfile into this folder

 ## 2. Build the Docker image